cynwong/hhop/README.md

 #### Project Management
 This project was managed by utilizing scrum practices.
-Tasks were broken down by features and assigned to team members with deadlines.
+Tasks were broken down by features and assigned to team members.
-* Jobs progression was tracked on a Kanban board.
+* Jobs progression was tracked on a Trello board.
 * scrum stand-up ceremony was practiced when the team was physically present.

 ## User Story